driessenslucas/researchproject/Thesis.md

 AC and PPO exhibit higher fluctuations in their performance metrics, indicating the need for further optimization to achieve better consistency and efficiency.
 These algorithms show potential but require more refinement to handle the complexities of maze navigation effectively.

-Ultimately, this analysis aids in selecting the most suitable reinforcement learning algorithm based on specific task requirements and environmental complexities.
-It enhances our understanding of their practical applications and helps in optimizing learning outcomes for real-world scenarios.
+This analysis helps select the most suitable reinforcement learning algorithm based on task requirements and environmental complexities, enhancing our understanding and optimizing performance

 # Implementation of Real-World Control Algorithms

 ## Introduction to Real-World Implementation

 In this section, I delve into the practical application of control algorithms developed through simulations, now being adapted to control a physical robot.
-This transition is pivotal for evaluating how simulated behaviors translate into real-world scenarios, thereby assessing the effectiveness and limitations of sim-to-real transfer.
+This transition is pivotal for evaluating how simulated behaviors translate into real-world scenarios, thereby assessing the effectiveness and limitations of Sim2Real transfer.

 ## System Overview